Presidential panel

 Dr Susanne Nemholt

-Audiologopæd, University of Southern Denmark, Denmark
+Audiologopæd, Kommunikationscentret, University of Southern Denmark

 Professor Christopher Spankovich